waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/A Nation of Contradictions/Revolutionary Leadership in City and Province.md

 Once the guardia civil has been cleared, the Magdalo council was reorganized as a sub-provincial insurgent government, headed by a cabinet.
 Bladomero Aguinaldo, cousin of Emilio, was elected as Magdalo president.
 He attended Ateneo Municipal and UST.

-Candido Tirona (later provoked Andres Bonifacio in Tejeros convention [[Propaganda Movement and the Philippine Revolution]]), one of Aguinaldos' principal associates and chief rival of the Aguinaldos, was acclaimed as Emilio's successor, under revolutionary conditions, as capitan municipal.
+Candido Tirona (later provoked Andres Bonifacio in Tejeros convention [[(L) Propaganda Movement and the Philippine Revolution]]), one of Aguinaldos' principal associates and chief rival of the Aguinaldos, was acclaimed as Emilio's successor, under revolutionary conditions, as capitan municipal.
 Tirona was also appointed Minister of War in Magdalo.

 Vito Belarmino, a third member of the Magdalo Cabinet in addition to Crispulo and Emilio, had experiece of the senior office of pueblo government, having held the post of gobernadorcillo in Silang.
 Belarmino's formal education was cut short due to outbreaks of cholera.
 Prior to being a governadorcillo he served as a cabeza and secretary of the tribunal.